 - 1. Instruct those seeking to practice clinical social work to apply to the NSCSW Board of Examiners and demonstrate completion of: - an accredited MSW, or combination of graduate degree in a related field and years of experience that demonstrated a substantial equivalency to an MSW degree; - academic course work in areas of knowledge as listed above, or demonstration of informal and formal training that demonstrates substantial equivalency in these areas to academic course work; and - c. supervised hours of practice as a clinical social worker (Candidate).

-Upon completion of supervision registrant would be authorized to use title of Registered Clinical Social Worker (explore possibility of legislative changes to protect the title "Registered Clinical Social Worker").
+Upon completion of supervision registrant would be authorized to use the title of Registered Clinical Social Worker

 - 2. Outline policy objectives of supervised hours. - 3.
 Outline policy for grandparenting social workers who are currently practicing clinically.